Key takeaways

 Finding opportunity in the bond market

-Talk to your wealth professional for more information about how to position fixed income investments as part of a diversified portfolio.
+Talk to your wealth professional for more information about how to position your fixed income investments as part of a diversified portfolio.

 Related articles